MichaelPHartmann/FinMesh/README.md

 FinMesh is a python-based package that brings together financial data from various sources in one place for ease of use and distribution.
 The four main sections of FinMesh are (1) the [IEX REST API][1], (2) data from the [US treasury][2], data from the [US Federal Reserve Economic Data][3], and (4) data from the [SECs EDGAR][4] system.

+You can donate to the project [HERE](https://www.paypal.com/donate?business=5G2WHG76TDH62&no_recurring=1&currency_code=CAD).
+This project is 100% maintained in my free time (although I'm currently unemployed so I guess that doesn't mean anything) and any donations are greatly appreciated.
+If FinMesh has helped you make money, consider contributing!

 [1]: https://iexcloud.io/docs/api/
 [2]: https://www.treasury.gov/resource-center/data-chart-center/digitalstrategy/pages/developer.aspx
 [3]: https://fred.stlouisfed.org/